 The Adams Prize was initially offered on a biennial basis, but in 1930 it was discontinued due to the stock market crash.
 The AHA revived the prize in 1938, again as a biennial offering, and it became an annual award in 1971.
 The prize is offered on a rotating basis: in even years for books on European history from ancient times to 1815; in odd years for books on European history from 1815 through the 20th century.
-The competition was formerly restricted to “American citizens,” but since 1986 has been open to citizens and permanent residents of the United States and Canada.

 In 2014, books on European history from ancient times through 1815 will be eligible for the competition.
 The general rules for submission are:

 - Since the prize is designed especially to encourage scholars who have not yet obtained an established reputation, the entry must be the author's first substantial book.
 Textbooks in the strict sense of the word are not eligible, but a work of wide scope which interprets a major period or area would certainly qualify.
 Pamphlets, anthologies, edited works, and other small-scale efforts will not qualify.